-The Center for Navigated Learning aims to integrate learning research and practice by providing transdisciplinary researchers with anonymized and consented longitudinal datasets from millions of learners and educators implementing Gooru Navigator.
+At Gooru we aim to integrate learning research and practice by providing transdisciplinary researchers with anonymized and consented longitudinal datasets from millions of learners and educators implementing Gooru Navigator.

-The Center for Navigated Learning (CNL) is a research collaborative.
+At Gooru we run a research collaborative.
 CNL facilitates research across neuroscience, cognitive science, psychology, learning science, data science, and computer science, using data from millions of Gooru Navigator users across disciplines and geographies.

 Experts from other sectors have made a compelling case that research that influences practice often begins in practice settings and through observations of the unexpected, can generate new ideas and theories.
 Exposure to routine practice also provides opportunities to identify ways in which research knowledge can be crafted into improvements in practice.
 Also, problems of practice do not know disciplinary boundaries.
 Tackling those problems effectively requires a practice context in which researchers with a variety of areas of expertise can work collaboratively to solve problems.